-In a surprising move, I Love Paella moved from The Horn to The Fisherman’s Cottage in November 2016.
-I’ve left the review up for posterity, but something to bear in mind as the location, ambience and service could all be different.
+I Love Paella moved from The Horn to The Fisherman’s Cottage in November 2016, and left the Fisherman’s Cottage in July 2018.
+I’ve left this review up for posterity.

 My restaurant of the year last year wasn’t a gorgeous old country pub, or a sleek brasserie or some Michelin starred faff factory.
 No, it was one man and his paella pan, operating out of the Oxford Road branch of Workhouse Coffee weekends and some nights, offering a small but perfectly formed range of dishes – empanada, tortilla, salads, seafood paella – in a little, informal space.
 You could take your own bottle, you could sit up at the high central bar gassing with your friends, you could order bits and bobs until you were replete and when you went up to settle the bill it was always a fraction of what you expected to pay.
 I loved it, and when I gave it my award I said “It’s a proper success story, and I sense that there’s still more to come.”